-At Upwork, we are committed to helping independent professionals grow their business.
-With Direct Contracts, you can easily create fixed-price contracts with non-Upwork clients, and get access to features such as escrow services, dispute assistance, simplified contract management, and instant payments.
+At Upwork, we want to help you grow your business every way you can.
+With Direct Contracts, you can easily create hourly and fixed-price contracts with non-Upwork clients.
+This gives you access to features such as escrow services, dispute assistance, simplified contract management, and instant payments.
 We manage the back-end so you can focus on creating something amazing with your clients.

-Follow these quick steps to create your Direct Contract, get working, and get paid!
+Follow the steps below to create a Direct Contract, start working, and get paid:

 Create a Contract